cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 ## Lab scenario

-As part of its migration to Azure, Adatum Corporation needs to define its identity strategy.
-Adatum has a single domain Active Directory forest named adatum.com and owns the corresponding, publicly registered DNS domain.
-As the Adatum Enterprise Architecture team is exploring the option of transitioning some of the on-premises workloads to Azure, it intends to evaluate integration between its Active Directory Domain Services (AD DS) environment and the Azure Active Directory (Azure AD) tenant associated with the target Azure subscription as the core component of its longer-term authentication and authorization model.
+As part of its migration to Azure, Aurian Corporation needs to define its identity strategy.
+Aurian has a single domain Active Directory forest named Aurian.club and owns the corresponding, publicly registered DNS domain.
+As the Aurian Enterprise Architecture team is exploring the option of transitioning some of the on-premises workloads to Azure, it intends to evaluate integration between its Active Directory Domain Services (AD DS) environment and the Azure Active Directory (Azure AD) tenant associated with the target Azure subscription as the core component of its longer-term authentication and authorization model.

 The new model should facilitate single sign-on, along with per-application step-up authentication that leverages multi-factor authentication capabilities of Azure AD.
 To implement single sign-on, the Architecture team plans to deploy Azure AD Connect and configure it for password hash synchronization, resulting in matching user objects in both identity stores.
 Choosing the optimal authentication method is the first concern for organizations wanting to move to the cloud.
 Azure AD password hash synchronization is the simplest way to implement single sign-on authentication for on-premises users when accessing Azure AD-integrated resources.
 This method is also required by some premium Azure AD features, such as Identity Protection.

-To implement step-up authentication, the Adatum Enterprise Architecture team intends to take advantage of Azure AD Conditional Access policies.
+To implement step-up authentication, the Aurian Enterprise Architecture team intends to take advantage of Azure AD Conditional Access policies.
 Conditional Access policies support enforcement of multi-factor authentication depending on the type of application or resource being accessed.
 Conditional Access policies are enforced after the first-factor authentication has been completed.
 Conditional Access can be based on a wide range of factors, including:

 - User or group membership.
 Policies can be targeted to specific users and groups giving administrators fine-grained control over access.
 - IP Location information.
 Organizations can create trusted IP address ranges that can be used when making policy decisions.
 Administrators can specify entire countries/regions IP ranges to block or allow traffic from.